Reading time

 These values resonate strongly with German consumers.
 They care about:

-• what materials are used and how resource-intensive they are,
+• which materials are used and how much resources they require,

-• how far a product travels before it reaches them (EU manufacturing is a big plus),
+• how far the product travels before it reaches them (EU production is a big advantage),

-• and brand consistency — even in platform choices.
+• and consistency in how a brand communicates — even in the platforms it uses.

 We communicate our sustainability values consistently across all channels.